yandex-cloud/docs/en/tracker/api-ref/concepts/issues/search-issues.md

-# Searching for issues
+# Search for issues

 Use this request to get a list of issues that meet specific criteria.

-If the result contains between 50 and 10,000 lines, use [result pagination](../../common-format.md#displaying-results).
+If the number of rows in the response is between 50 and 10,000, use [paginated output](../../common-format.md#displaying-results).

-If the number of lines in the results exceeds 10,000, use [results scrolling](#scroll).
+If the number of rows in the response exceeds 10,000, use [scrollable results](#scroll).

 ## Request format {#section_rnm_x4j_p1b}